Subham-Neogi/path_finding_visualizer/README.md

 In Gitpod workspace proceed as stated in `Run in Local Machine`.

+*Please Note*: After installing pygame in workspace run

+> python3 path_finding.py

-*Please Note*: The GUI is a little glithcy in GitPod.
+*Another Note*: The GUI is a little glithcy in GitPod.
 For best results expand the VNC window to be full screen.

 ## Demo